LucasCTN/LeagueBind/README.md

 # LeagueBind
-Bind your LoL ability keys to the mastery emote
+Bind your LoL ability and item keys to emotes.